The Academy Award-winning Production Designer who conceptualised the forest’s look for all eight films.

 Frequently asked questions about the Forbidden Forest

-No, entry is included in your standard Warner Bros.
-Studio Tour London admission.
+No, entry to the Forbidden Forest is fully included within standard Warner Bros.
+Studio Tour London admission tickets.